 2. How is the current market for plant-based meat and how is the market expected to shape up in the future?

 Currently, western markets have an established presence of plant based meat products.
 In India, this category is still in its infancy, but has come a long way in the last couple of years.
-Now, with more people and celebrities investing in the space, it's bound to grow at a breakneck pace.
+With more people and celebrities investing in the space, the industry is bound to grow at a breakneck pace.